Clinical use of proton beam therapy is steadily growing

 Protons have a more focused energy deposition than photons.
 This is an advantage in the sense that it facilitates hitting the tumor with a higher radiation dose and at the same time reduce the radiation damage caused to the surrounding healthy tissue.

-The power deposition of the proton-beam is described as the Bragg peak.
-The big advantage of the power deposition compared to photons, is that the power at the surface where the beam enters into the patient is very low and the power when the beam exits the patient is also very low.
-The majority of the power is deposit in the Bragg peak and the position of this can be controlled with the energy of the beam.
+The energy deposition of the proton beam is described as the Bragg peak.
+The big advantage of the energy deposition compared to photons, is that the radiation energy is very low both at the surface where the beam enters into the patient and where the beam exits the patient.
+The majority of the radiation energy is deposited in the Bragg peak and the position of this radiation energy peak can be controlled with the energy of the beam.